 the pine trees in the garden..

-the architecture and the landscape in this garden is related to the elements of Confucianism, which is the harmony between human life and nature..
+the architecture and the landscape in this garden are related to the elements of Confucianism, which is about the harmony between human life and the nature..

-that building is called Gwangpunggag, means “windy sunshine after the rain”.. it was used as a living hall for the guests (scholars).. there is a square pond in front of the building.. the pond was designed in such a way because peoples at that time thought that the earth was in square shape..
+that building is called Gwangpunggag, means “windy sunshine after the rain”.. it was used as a living hall for the guests (scholars).. there is a square pond in front of the building.. the pond was designed in a square shape because the peoples at that time thought that the earth was flat and square..

 very calming and relaxing when one listens to the sound of flowing stream.. ^_^